THE CRUCIBLE STORY

 ASSESSMENT APPLICATIONS & TYPES

-Crucible grades assessments or exams that computers typically cannot.
 Most knowledge-based exams or assessments are delivered via computer-based testing (CBT), often in a multiple choice question (MCQ) format.
 However, many credentialing organizations require a practical exam or performance assessment.
 Such exams are also called observational assessments, since a grader or examiner observes the candidate performing a specific activity and assesses the performance.

-Applications often include a candidate’s:
+Human-scored items often include a candidate’s:

 - Knowledge of an activity.